China-Russia Dashboard: Facts and figures on a special relationship

 China-Russia trade has surged since Ukraine invasion

 China-Russia bilateral trade has grown steadily over the last decade and has intensified since the Russian invasion of Ukraine.
 In 2024, total trade reached USD 245 billion, more than double that of 2020.
 The trade balance has been relatively even in value terms, with only a slight Russian surplus.
 However, it is structurally imbalanced in the types of goods traded.
 Russia’s exports to China mainly consist of fossil fuels and other natural resources, while China’s exports consist of manufactured goods such as cars, tractors, electronics, and other consumer products.
 The value of Russian exports is thus sensitive to volatile energy markets, and a large part of its increase in recent years is due to higher energy prices.
+Since the initial surge in 2022 and 2023, bilateral trade stabilized in 2024, with a slight decline observed so far in 2025.

 China has become a key market for Russian fossil fuel exports